atrifat/nostr-filter-relay/NIP32-COMPATIBILITY.md

-# Proposed NIP-32 Event Compatibility for nostr-filter-relay
+# NIP-32 Event Compatibility for nostr-filter-relay

 Currently (until v0.3.0), custom event kind (9978) have been used internally for classification/labelling event in [nostr-filter-relay](https://github.com/atrifat/nostr-filter-relay).
 To make a better compatibility with [NIP-32](https://github.com/nostr-protocol/nips/blob/master/32.md), custom event kind 9978 will be migrated and reimplemented into NIP-32 event structure as described in the following draft.